Today the Chicago-Tribune published an investigative report about Rosemont and the family that runs it.

 Coincidentally, I’ve been peering at DeKalb TIF funds recently, looking for the same kind of trouble.

 Fund 63 is the DeKalb TIF fund that pays for development and development services in the Central Area AKA Downtown TIF or TIF 1.
 Fund 225 is the fund for TIF debt service.
 We’ll look at both of them today.
-Read the rest of this entry
+Continue reading A Look at the Central Area TIF Funds

 Eric Zorn poses a question on this Sun-Times story in his blog: